Perspectives

 Notice

-Free is free and no one is under any obligation to Riverplace Capital.
+Free is free, and no one is under any obligation to Riverplace Capital.
 The Bull and his partners want to help investors make the correct decisions.
 In other crises, we have seen too many people do great harm to their financial futures.
-This can be avoided with the proper analysis and counsel.
+This can be avoided with proper analysis and counsel.
 It is important to stay on a disciplined path.
-You may need to make changes, just do them as part of a rational plan.
+You may need to make changes; just do them as part of a rational plan.
 Let us help you.